 Jonathan Goddard (self-made businessman, drapery shops and Methodist Church)

-Nancy Reeves (founder of post-war Faringdon Girl Guides and Ferndale School)
+Nancy & William Reeves (founder of post-war Faringdon Girl Guides and Ferndale School)

 Russell Spinage (local builder and youth club leader – on the faringdon.org website)

 Percival (Bill) White (hairdresser, tobacconist and stationery shop, tennis club, councillor and mayor)

 Lord Berners – there is brief description of him and his eccentricities on our Faringdon House page.
 If you are looking for more about him, for Sir Robert Pye or any other more notable people of Faringdon, of whom much has already been recorded elsewhere, then you might start with this page on the Faringdon Community Website or do a general search.